-- January 1, 2020 - The date newly manufactured medium temperature condensing units must meet minimum AWEF values.
+- January 1, 2020 - The date newly manufactured medium temperature condensing units and medium temperature self-contained units must meet minimum AWEF values.

-- July 10, 2020 - The date all newly manufactured low temperature condensing units and unit coolers must meet minimum AWEF values.
+- July 10, 2020 - The date all newly manufactured low temperature condensing units, low temperature self-contained units and both medium and low temperature unit coolers must meet minimum AWEF values.